davidekunno93/things-to-do-app-frontend/README.md

 *******
 **MVP ONE**
 *******
-limit category dropdown list's height in task modals *create category gives new category next order index/del category reshuffles order indexes* edit category - name, color, icon
+Add top navbar that allows search and filtering of tasks.
+Also it will contain hamburger menu for phone mode limit category dropdown list's height in task modals *create category gives new category next order index/del category reshuffles order indexes* edit category - name, color, icon